elastic/examples/Security Analytics/ACSC2020-008_IOCs/README.md

 * Review the field names used within the rules.
 The rules currently reference default ECS fields, but your field names may vary internally
 * Activate rules as required

+Note that the SIEM rules currently run every 60 minutes, looking back at events from the last 60 minutes.
+The rules currently do not run actions for every execution.
+If you need to act on detections, it would be a good idea to set the frequency to `Hourly` rather than on each rule execution, to reduce the amount of noise created.

 [Here is a full blog post](https/elastic.co/blog) on the campaign and Elastic Security.